Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 Lifted Life yoga Google Hangouts

-Google Meet is another way of streaming yoga classes online.
-All you need is a Google Suite or now known as Workspace subscription to use Google Meet.
-On the basic plan, you can have 100 students online to attend your Google Meet.
-All your students need to do is turn on their cameras on their mobile or PC or tablet and join your class.
-You will need to send them the meeting link to all the students who are attending your online class.
+On the basic plan, you can have 100 students attend your Google Meet online.
+All your students need to do is turn on their mobile, PC, or tablet cameras and join your class.
+You will need to send the meeting link to all the students who are attending your online class.

-This is also a great option for anyone who wants to organize paid classes and needs limited access to the stream.
+This is also an excellent option for anyone who wants to organize paid classes and needs limited access to the stream.

-Click here to know how to use Google Meet for live streaming.
+Click here to learn how to use Google Meet for live streaming.

 5. Zoom